 COVID-19 rates in Stockton-on-Tees are very high so the Government has named it, along with the rest of the North East, an Enhanced Response Area.
 Find out more on our Enhanced Response Area page.

-For Coronavirus information including the current restrictions, any disruptions to Council services, how to book a COVID-19 test and the support available for residents and businesses visit www.stockton.gov.uk/coronavirus
+For general Coronavirus information including disruptions to Council services or how to book a COVID-19 test visit www.stockton.gov.uk/coronavirus.

 What are the rules in Stockton-on-Tees?

-You can read a summary of the current rules below:
+We must be cautious in how we make the most of the relaxed restrictions, you can read a summary of the current rules below:

-- Support groups and parent and child group gathering limits will increase to 30 people (not including under 5s)
+- Support groups and parent and child group gathering limits have been removed.

-- There will no longer be a legal restriction or permitted reason required to travel internationally.
-There will be a traffic light system for international travel, and you must follow the rules when returning to England depending on whether you return from a red, amber or green list country.
+- There is a traffic light system for international travel, and you must follow the rules when returning to England depending on whether you return from a red, amber or green list country.

 If you have been identified as clinically extremely vulnerable you are no longer advised to shield.
 However, you should continue to take extra precautions to protect yourself.
 It is important that you continue to keep the number of social interactions that you have low and try to limit the amount of time you spend in settings where you are unable to maintain social distancing.
 If you are in this group, you will previously have received a letter from the NHS or from your GP telling you this.
-Contact your local authority or speak to your GP if you have any concerns.